grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/best-practices.md

 - **Add query editor help.** Query editors can be complex and it's useful to provide help to users.
 For more information, refer to [Add query editor help](/create-a-plugin/extend-a-plugin/add-query-editor-help).
 - **Skip hidden or empty queries.** This avoids executing unnecessary or wrong queries.
 Data sources implementing [`DataSourceWithBackend`](https://github.com/grafana/grafana-plugin-examples/blob/0532f8b23645251997088ac7a1707a72d3fd9248/examples/datasource-basic/src/datasource.ts#L5) only need to implement the method `filterQuery`.
 Refer to this [example](https://github.com/grafana/grafana/blob/fd5f66083c91b9759ae7772f99b80c9342b93290/public/app/plugins/datasource/loki/datasource.ts#L1085).
 - **Specify a default query.** Default queries can help users to discover how queries are written for the plugin.
 Refer to this [example](https://github.com/grafana/grafana-plugin-examples/blob/0532f8b/examples/datasource-streaming-backend-websocket/streaming-backend-websocket-plugin/src/datasource.ts#L39-L41).
-- **Avoid using `console.log` in your plugin.** Console messages are usually for debugging purposes and therefore not suitable to ship to the client.

 ### Frontend (only) plugins